vertexcover-io/falcon-auth/README.rst

 + **Multi Backend Authentication**

-A Backend which comprises of multiple backends and requires any of them to authenticate the request successfully.
+An ``AuthBackend`` which is comprised of multiple backends and requires any of them to authenticate the request successfully.

 This backend will iterate over all provided backends until one of the following occurs: